 In 1911 the first building was built on the present site of the school.
 It was a six room, brick building.
 This was also the year that the school district became Independent School District No. 19.
 The children were transported to school with a team and wagon or sled.
 A man and team were paid twenty-eight dollars a month for hauling children twenty-four miles a day.
 The children that lived too far from town were boarded at homes in town.
 Their room and board were paid by the state.

 The first class to graduate from Floodwood, after completing four years of high school, was in 1926.
 There were five graduates.

-In the years to follow, there were five one-room country schools in the area that closed and many of those students joined the Floodwood district.
+In the years to follow, there were five one-room county schools in the area that closed and many of those students joined the Floodwood district.

 In 1957 the school district lines were expanded considerably and the Floodwood School became Independent School District #698.
 Four more additions were added to the building prior to 1995 when a new school was erected on the school site only leaving the most recent additions from 1958 and 1976.
 In 2003 the school was again added onto.

-The present K-12 building has state of the art technology capabilities with four computer labs, two gymnasiums, an industrial arts area comparable to a post-secondary training center, and a fully equipped fitness room complimenting the modern classrooms.
+The present K-12 building has state of the art technology capabilities with two gymnasiums, an industrial arts area comparable to a post-secondary training center, and a fully equipped fitness room complimenting the modern classrooms.

 Floodwood School's Mission- Prepare with Excellence- ROAR with pride